MicrosoftLearning/DP-200-Implementing-an-Azure-Data-Solution/instructions/dp-200-05_instructions.md

 1. In **SQL Server Management Studio**, in Object Explorer, right click **sqlservicexx.database.windows.net** and click on **New Query**.

     >**Note**: If you are unfamiliar with Transact-SQL, there is a script in the Allfiles\Solution\DP-200.5\folder named **Exercise3 Task3Step2 script.sql**.
-It contains the bulk of the code required to create the tables, but you do have to complete the code by selecting the distribution type to use for each table
+It contains the bulk of the code required to create the tables, but you do have to complete the code by selecting the distribution type to use for each table.
+Make sure, when you execute it, to change the context to the DWDB database, otherwise you will get errors when executing.

 1. Create a table named **dbo.Users** with a **clustered columnstore** index with a distribution of **replicate** with the following columns: